OctopusDeploy/blog/blog/2022-08/step-package-framework/index.md

 One critical aspect the team considered during the development of the ECS steps was how to write integration tests.
 The tests are required to construct all resources needed in the cloud service so that the deployment of the steps being tested can be executed.

-For the ECS steps we were building, we needed to set up a large number of resources in AWS before the tests could actually run.
+We needed to set up a large number of resources in AWS before the tests could actually run.
 We decided to have a Terraform template spin up the resources for the integration test to eliminate the need for static resources.

-Realizing these needs would also be applicable to other types of steps in future, such as those using Azure or GCP infrastructure, we decided to develop a testing framework that acquires and sets up infrastructure from a Terraform template supplied by the client.
+Realizing these needs would also be applicable to other types of steps in future, such as those using Azure or GCP infrastructure, we developed a testing framework that acquires and sets up infrastructure from a Terraform template supplied by the client.
 The client declares the required cloud provider (Azure, AWS, or GCP) and provides the credentials.
 The framework then outputs a random resource code that can both be used in the step authors’ own Terraform templates and in the tests to access and validate resources.

 This testing framework facilitated the development of multiple integration tests we implemented in the ECS steps and is an essential tool for step authors working on any steps that require infrastructure setup in major cloud providers.